Is Komodo Island closed or remain open for tourists?

 To understand the whole picture, let’s take a look at the reasons the local government considered closing Komodo island in the first place, as well as the opposing arguments why Komodo Island closure is not necessary.

-Reasons the Local Government Considered to Close Komodo Island
+Reasons the Local Government Considered Close Komodo Island

 Komodo island is one of the most popular destinations in Indonesia.
 Over the past five years, tourism visits to Komodo National Park showed a significant increase.
-This certainly makes positive impacts on the local government and most residents who are involved and make a living from the tourism sector.
+This certainly makes a positive impact on the local government and most residents who are involved and make a living in the tourism sector.

 So, why did the administration of East Nusa Tenggara even consider closing Komodo island for a year?
 Wouldn’t it lead to a massive loss of revenue from the tourism sector?

 Plans to limit the number of Komodo visitors have been under discussion for months.
 One of the considerations was to reduce the impact of increasing tourist visits to Komodo’s natural behavior.

 The Association of the Indonesian Tours and Travel Agencies (ASITA) of East Nusa Tenggara was concerned that the increasing number of tourists was affecting the dragons’ mating habits, and feeding by tourists would make them docile.
 They were particularly concerned that Komodo became stressed, ill, and short-lived, or even turned aggressive and attacked tourists.

 However, there was yet scientific evidence that tourist visits have such impacts on Komodo dragons.
 Meanwhile, thousands of local people are living on the same island, co-existing with Komodo dragons.
 In fact, the giant lizards and humans have been cohabiting for hundreds of years.